-- Step 11 Click the Rolls tab.
+Step 11 Click the Rolls tab.
 For the pending roll, view the Roll Valid Signal status.
-When one of the following conditions are met, continue with Step 12. - If the Roll Valid Signal status is true, a valid signal was found on the new port. - If the Roll Valid Signal status is false, a valid signal was not found.
+When one of the following conditions are met, continue with Step 12.

+- If the Roll Valid Signal status is true, a valid signal was found on the new port.
+On either the Automatic or the Manual roll, the physical change of the cross-connect to the Roll To path occurs after running the roll command. - If the Roll Valid Signal status is false, a valid signal was not found.
 Wait until the signal is found before continuing with the next step.
 If the signal is not found, refer to the Circuits and Timing section of the Cisco ONS 15454 Troubleshooting Guide.
-To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-58. - The roll is a one-way destination roll and the Roll Valid Signal is false.
+To cancel the roll, see the "DLP-A489 Cancel a Roll" task on page 21-60. - The roll is a one-way destination roll and the Roll Valid Signal is false.
 It is not possible to get a "true" Roll Valid Signal status for a one-way destination roll.

 - A roll can be forced onto the Roll To Circuit destination without a valid signal by using the Force Valid Signal button.
-If you choose Force Valid Signal, traffic on the circuit that is involved in the roll will be dropped when the roll is completed. - Step 12 If you selected Manual in Step 5, click the roll on the Rolls tab and click Complete to route the traffic to the new port.
+If you choose Force Valid Signal, traffic on the circuit that is involved in the roll will be dropped when the roll is completed. - Step 12 If you selected Manual in Step 5, click the roll on the Rolls tab and click Complete to lock the change of the route to the ROLLTO into the database.
 If you selected Auto, continue with Step 13. - Step 13 For both manual and automatic rolls, click Finish to complete the circuit roll process.

-The roll is cleared from the Rolls tab and the new rolled circuit on Circuits tab returns to the DISCOVERED status.
+The roll is cleared from the Rolls tab and the new rolled circuit on Circuits tab returns to the DISCOVERED status. - Step 14 Return to your originating procedure (NTP).